 People on TV can see what you're doingThis section contains beliefs all on a common theme: People on TV can see what you're doing.
-Show most recent or highest rated first or go back to tv.

 I had a similar experience as another poster here.
 I was watching Sesame Street back when nobody but Big Bird (and us kids) believed in Mr. Snuffalupagus.
 Well, he was walking right behind Gordon once and I shouted out "he's right behind you!!!".
 Gordon turned to the camera (me) and replied, "did you say 'he's right behind me?''"
 From that day forward I never sat in front of the TV in my underwear again.

 I used to think that on the news, the people reading the news could see you in the same way that you could see them.
 When I was about 5 I used to show my bum to the TV because I thought the news was boring and imagine the look on my horrified mother's face when she'd walk into the room and I'd be pulling a moonie at the TV!

 I used to believe whaen I was bout six that when I watched t.v. the people on t.v. could see me as well.
 I used to have a crush on Tom from "Tom & Jerry" so I would always get dressed before I watched that show so he wouldn't see me in my p.j.'s.

 When I was 6 or 7, I used to think that the newscasters and other people on TV could see me through the screen.
 It kind of freaked me out, but when I was feeling bold I'd pull up my shirt and flash them. ;-)